learnk8s/learnk8s.io/src/clusterSize/content.md

 This is a combination of several of the aspects that have been discussed in this article — and you can combine the pros and cons accordingly.

-By knowing the above example scenarios, you can combine the pros and cons for your specific approach accordingly.
+By knowing the above example scenarios, you can combine the pros and cons for your specific scenario accordingly.